 St. Louis sports

-Known for its devout die-hard fans, St. Louis is home to three professional sports teams: the Cardinals (baseball), the Blues (hockey) and the Rams (football).
+Known for its devout die-hard fans, St. Louis is home to two professional sports teams: the Cardinals (baseball) and the Blues (hockey).
 Forget fair weather – come rain, sleet or snow, you’ll find dedicated Cardinals fans, with beer and hot dog in hand, crowding Busch Stadium to cheer on the best team in baseball.
 Join your friends in red – or grab your blue and head to Scottrade Center to watch the Blues shred the ice.
-For a rough-and-tumble-on-the-gridiron sport, take in a friendly Rams football game at the Edward Jones Dome.

 For more information, visit the Explore St. Louis website.